Free FIRE Calculator — Years to Financial Independence (2026)

-Calculate your FIRE number and how many years until you can retire early.
-Enter your expenses, savings rate, and expected investment return — results are instant and no sign-up required.
+Calculate your FIRE number and the years until early retirement from your expenses, savings rate, and expected return.
+Instant results, no sign-up needed.

 26